MooersLab/pymolsnips/README.md

  * Windows OS:

 All of the snippets are stored in one xml file called *pymol.xml*.
-Eash snippet has a unique tab trigger.
+Each snippet has a unique tab trigger.
 The tab trigger's name is autosuggested after typing the first several letters.
 There is a also a description of the snippet displayed.